 “She threw up three times on this day, and when I got home, she wasn’t acting like herself.”
-Aiello recalls.
+Aiello recalled.
 “She was shaking a lot.
 She threw up two more times and we rushed to the vet.”

+Sadly, that would be the last time Christine held Coco in her arms outside of the hospital.
 Bloodwork revealed elevated liver values, and an abdominal ultrasound was consistent with a ruptured gallbladder mucocele.
 The fluid was leaking into Coco’s bloodstream from the rupture, consistent with bacterial leakage and a septic abdomen.

 Removal of the gallbladder (cholecystectomy) and a liver biopsy led to a lengthy stay in the hospital.
 Coco received aggressive treatment with antibiotics, supportive care, and had an uneventful surgical recovery.
 On the day she was due to be discharged, things took a turn for the worst.